IAccessible/IAccessible.github.io/index.md

 excerpt: "Aaccessibility driven by people with disabilities!"
 intro:
   - title : "People with disabilities power accessibility in your products"
-    excerpt: 'leading organizations use IAccessible  to connect to people with disabilities for  accessibility testing, training, and design.'
+    excerpt: 'Leading organizations use IAccessible to connect to people with disabilities for accessibility testing, training, and design reviews.'

 clients:
   - image_path : "./assets/images/accessibility.png"